The 13th Law of Persuasion: The Law of Magnetic Familiarity

 Have you given your message a chance to do its job before you stop or change it?
 Or did you think, “This is the third time I’ve sent out this message.
 How boring.
 I’m going to change it.”

-Understand this simple concept: Most marketing messages are terrible so yours probably is terrible, too, BUT do realize that for people out there in the real world, making a decision based upon 3 exposures is simply not possible.
+Understand this simple concept: Most marketing messages are terrible so yours probably is terrible.
+Do realize that for people out there in the real world, making a decision based upon 3 exposures is simply not something you should expect.

 Typically the person that grows tired of a repeated marketing message is the marketer!
 The prospective customer probably won’t be nearly so sensitive to the repetition.
 Don’t forget, most consumers need to be contacted as many as 5-10 times before they sit up and take notice.